svapreddy/clearx/README.md

 - Insanely simple to use.
 Fast & small (3kb)
 - Re-renders UI components only when dependent data is changed in Store
 - The store can be accessed, changed from anywhere in an application using an expressive API
 - The store is a plain reactive JS Object.
-ClearX API is highly predictable and synchronous.
 - No limitations for adding new properties to the existing store after creation
 - Local state and global store can be used together.
-No restrictions
-- No Boilerplate code.
-No need for declaring data consumers and providers through UI components.
-No need of Decorators
-- No limit on the number of stores.
+No restrictions.
+No limit on the number of stores.
 Store data is reversible & cloneable
 - Makes it easy to work with 3rd party libraries that have no react flavour in them
 - Helps to write tree-shaking friendly codebase.
-- Helps effective separation of concerns
-- Developer and Code friendly alternative Global State Management.
-- Simple.
-Avoids complexity around state management
 - Compatible with React, Preact, and Inferno without any configurational changes.

 It's this simple: